Codecademy/docs/content/swiftui/concepts/views/terms/button/button.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A **`Button`** is a view that can be interacted with and used to perform some action when pressed.
-It can be styled with various modififiers provided by the SwiftUI framework.
+A **`Button`** is a view that can be interacted with and used to perform an action when pressed on.
+It can be customized using various modifiers provided by the SwiftUI framework.

 ## Syntax